Apterygon: Species

 As of 2017, four species are recognized in this genus.

 A. mirum, the type species of this genus, was described by Clay in the same paper which named the genus Apterygon.
-The holotype came from a North Island brown kiwi which was killed by a car in Opotiki, New Zealand.
+The holotype came from a North Island brown kiwi which was killed by a car in Ōpōtiki, New Zealand.
 It is found in New Zealand's North Island.

 Clay described a second species for this genus, A. hintoni, in 1966.
 Its type host was a great spotted kiwi and its type locality was Nelson, New Zealand.
 It is found in New Zealand's South Island.

 In 1972, B. K. Tandan described a third species, A. dumosum, based on specimens from a Stewart Island brown kiwi on Stewart Island, New Zealand.
 It is found throughout New Zealand.
 In addition to the Stewart Island brown kiwi, it parasitizes the South Island brown kiwi and the little spotted kiwi.

 The fourth species to be described was A. okarito, whose description by Ricardo L. Palma and Roger D. Price was published in 2004.
-Its type host is the Okarito kiwi, found in Okarito, New Zealand.
+Its type host is the Okarito kiwi, found in Ōkārito, New Zealand.
 It is only found in Westland in New Zealand's South Island.